ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for revisions r3p0, r3p1, r4p0, and r4p1, for revisions r0p0, r1p0, and r2p0 there is no workaround.

+-  ``ERRATA_N1_2743102``: This applies errata 2743102 workaround to Neoverse-N1
+   CPU.
+This needs to be enabled for all revisions <= r4p1 of the CPU and is still open.

 For Neoverse V1, the following errata build flags are defined :

 -  ``ERRATA_V1_1618635``: This applies errata 1618635 workaround to Neoverse-V1